Special thanks to Xanthe Alexis and her band Poesis for the site sound

-Next morning the interview commenced and things were progressing as the owner explained to me that he needed more than a Marketing Guy he also needed a Ski Race Director to set courses and work with the public on the recreational ski race program and the only way he could hire me was if I was willing to do both (I kept a steady face but inside I was above cloud 9)
+In the morning, the interview commenced, and the owner explained to me that he needed more than a Marketing Guy, he also needed a Ski Race Director.
+(I kept a steady face but inside I was above cloud 9)

-Back in northern New Mexico I took the job, not knowing exactly what I was getting into but I was “over the Moon” that I would be both Marketing Director and Ski Race Director at the resort.
-Things progressed and in early December my boss/and ski area owner informed me that we would be heading up to Colorado for 2 days of ski racing at the largest ski area in America to get our National handicap.
+Things progressed and in early December my boss, the ski area owner, informed me that we would be heading up to Colorado for 2 days of ski racing at the largest ski area in America.

-As a kid I always loved maps, and when I started as Marketing Director I noticed that the ski area marketing map we were using was not that attractive and didn’t represent the feel of.... “the ski town of the Southwest” so I started my campaign with the owner to have a better map drawn by James Niehues the leading ski area map artist.
+As a kid I always loved maps, and convinced the owner to have a better map drawn by James Niehues the leading ski area map artist.

-Before we could get approval on our new run and lift we had to pass a Spotted Owl survey/test with the US Forest Service that convinced them that our expansion would have minimal impact on the habitat and environment in the beautiful Sangre de Cristo Mountains.
-We did it!
-The Spotted Owl study passed and we were soon immersed in the excitement of adding a new ski run and lift to our historic ski town in northern New Mexico.
+Before we could get approval to develop the new run conducted a Spotted Owl study to assess impact on the habitat and environment.
+It passed we were soon immersed in the excitement of adding a new ski run and lift.

 One last thing remained, what do we call the new run?
 I love naming things, and came up with “Boom Town”.
 The owner liked the name and the rest is history.
 “Boom Town” became the run, and the artist that created the new map was James Niehues